-It is anticipated that these will not have a material impact on the financial statements.
+It is anticipated that these will not have a material impact on the financial statements although the comparator figures for the changes to the main financial statements (last bullet point) must reflect the new formats.

 3. Critical Judgements in applying Accounting Policies